MicrosoftDocs/mixed-reality/mixed-reality-docs/typography.md

 ![Black text examples](images/640px-typography-blackonwhite.jpg)

-You can find examples of black text in UWP apps such as the Store or Settings.
+You can find examples of black text in the system apps such as the Store or Settings.

 ## Recommended font size